JannikMetz/WebEngineering-Project/README.md

 This is a repository for a product Website for a Web-Engineering Class.
 Feel free to use it!

 ## What are the fundamental building blocks of this website?
-This website is created using only HTML and CSS, with no JavaScript involved.
-It's designed to be lightweight, fast, and simple.
+This Website is created using only HTML and CSS, with no JavaScript involved.
+It's designed to be lightweight, fast, and simple, while also being 100% XML compliant.
 Additionally, FontAwesome is used to provide beautiful, scalable icons for enhancing the design and user experience.

 ## Images